 Professor Abby Koenig is Lecturer of Communication Studies at the University of Houston - Downtown.

 My name is Abby Koenig and I am an Assistant Professor of Business Communication at the University of Louisville’s College of Business.
 Prior to that, I taught for seven years as a Lecturer of Communication Studies at the University of Houston - Downtown.
-I recently was awarded the 2018 Outstanding Lecturer of the Year.
+There I received the 2018 Outstanding Lecturer of the Year.

-My areas of expertise include Public Speaking, Public Relations, Rhetoric, Mass Communication, Algorithmic Literacy, Online Organizations, Social Media Studies, Digital Media, and Intercultural Communication.
+My areas of expertise include Business Communication, Public Speaking, Public Relations, Rhetoric, Mass Communication, Algorithmic Literacy, Online Organizations, Social Media Studies, Digital Media, and Intercultural Communication.

-I am currently a PhD candidate in the Technical Communication and Rhetoric program at Texas Tech University.
+I hold a PhD in Technical Communication and Rhetoric from Texas Tech University.
 My

 research interests include Networks and Algorithms, Algorithmic Literacy and Organizational Advocacy.